life-itself/community/Peter Turchin.md

+# Peter Turchin

+Cliodynamicist.
 Scientific Historian.
 Complexity theory for history.

 > Peter Turchin is a complexity scientist who works in the field of historical social science that he and his colleagues call: [Cliodynamics](https://peterturchin.com/cliodynamics-history-as-science/)